 Is There Research on Sensory Processing Disorder?

 UCSF’s Elysa Marco has several groundbreaking research studies that showcase the neurological underpinnings of SPD by showing differences in the white matter of brains of children with SPD compared to children without SPD.
-Unfortunately, despite this growing body of research, much of the medical community and those involved in the diagnostic manual have not been convinced.
+Unfortunately, this growing body of research has not convinced much of the medical community and those involved in the diagnostic manual.

 Will my pediatrician help me get support for SPD?

 Many parents come to me (usually on Instagram) so frustrated with the lack of support they get from their pediatrician, who shrugs off the concerns of SPD.
 Much of this stems from when the American Academy of Pediatrics (in 2012) specifically discouraged pediatricians to use the SPD diagnosis at all.

 If your child “only” has sensory processing challenges, and does not check all the boxes to qualify for a diagnosis of Anxiety, Autism, or ADHD, you may be told that “it’s normal”, “it’s just a phase”, or worse – that your child is spoiled and you need to be a better parent (trust me, I’ve heard this one from many parents).